Biography

 Monographs:

 Christianity, Philosophy, and Roman Power: Constantine, Julian, and the Bishops on Exegesis and Empire.
-Cambridge University Press (forthcoming)
+Cambridge University Press 2023

 Edited volumes:

-(with G. Maltagliati) The rhetoric of the unknown: communicating the limits of knowledge in Greco-Roman antiquity (in progress)
+(with G. Maltagliati) Not knowing in antiquity: communicating the limits of knowledge in the Greco-Roman world (in preparation)

 Articles: